 Participating Agencies are Federal, state, or local agencies or Federally recognized tribal governmental organizations with an interest in the Project.
 The standard for Participating Agency status is more encompassing than the standard for Cooperating Agency status.
 Therefore, Cooperating Agencies are, by definition, Participating Agencies.
 However, not all Participating Agencies are designated as Cooperating Agencies.
 Cooperating Agencies have a higher degree of authority, responsibility, and involvement in the environmental review process than participating agencies.
-A Cooperating Agency with jurisdiction may adopt an EIS prepared by another agency without re-circulating the EIS as the lead agency when, after an independent review of the EIS, the Cooperating Agency concludes that its comments and suggestions have been satisfied.
-This provision is particularly important for permitting agencies that, as Cooperating Agencies, routinely adopt environmental documents prepared by the USDOT.
-As the lead Federal agency, FRA considered the distinctions noted above in deciding whether to invite an agency to serve as a participating agency.
+As the lead Federal agency, FRA considered the distinctions noted above in deciding whether to invite an agency to serve as a cooperating agency or a participating agency.
 The role of participating agencies is to:

-- Provide input on defining the Project's purpose and need, the range of alternatives to be considered, and the methodologies and level of detail required in the alternatives analysis; - Participate in coordination meetings and joint field reviews, as appropriate; - As requested by FRA, provide timely review and comments on certain pre-draft or pre- Final environmental documents; and - Provide timely comments on unresolved issues.
+- Provide input on defining the Project's purpose and need, the range of alternatives to be considered, and the methodologies and level of detail required in the alternatives analysis; - Participate in coordination meetings and joint field reviews, as appropriate; - · Provide timely comments on unresolved issues.